“How are you handling quarantine?”

 You no longer have the excuses of “grabbing lunch with a coworker” or “needing to stretch your legs” to justify getting takeout.
 Home cooking is generally healthier, always cheaper, and gives you a much-needed break during the day.
 Even if you have little to no experience in the kitchen, what better time to learn than quarantine?
 (Note: I will freely accept any blame placed upon you by those poor guinea pigs you are quarantined with)

-For those of you who find the process of preparing an entire meal by yourself especially daunting, or if you simply don’t have the time for anything fancy, you could always try a service like Blue Apron.
+For those of you who find the process of preparing an entire meal by yourself especially daunting, or simply don’t have the time for anything fancy, you could always try a service like Blue Apron.
 They design meals and deliver the exact proportions of all necessary ingredients, along with simple instructions for their preparation.
-It’s not much cheaper than takeout, but it might be a good way to bridge the gap.
+It’s not much cheaper than takeout, but it might work to bridge the gap.

-It may be difficult to cook every single meal, but if you make large batches at a time it lets you alternate between cooking and eating leftovers.
+Cooking every single meal can be challenging.
+Still, if you make large batches at a time, it lets you alternate cooking and eating leftovers.
 It also helps to have supplies on hand for meals that require minimal prep-time.
 My top 2 meals from this category are homemade yogurt + mix-ins, and a bowl of sardines + avocado + tomatoes, sometimes with some homemade mayo or salsa thrown in.